 Have you and your partner discussed the “A” word yet?
 You know what we’re talking about, right?
 Yes, the almighty, scary and taboo word…anal.
 For us, we're not quite sure what's so taboo about anal play and anal sex.

 Did you know there are thousands of nerve endings in the anus?
-There are more nerve endings in the anus than there are in the vagina, or penis.
+There are almost as many nerve endings in the anus as there are in the vagina, or penis.
 These nerve endings are interconnected with our main pelvic muscles and, often times, contract rhythmically during orgasm.
 So why are we so scared to try?
 Maybe it is because people say it’s painful.
 Others tell us it can be messy.
 Some people, especially straight men, are lead to believe that they are homosexual because they enjoy “taking it in the butt.”
 These things are all just mere misconceptions.
 Does it make sense to exclude anal play from your sexual repertoire?
 We don’t think so.
 Again, this is just another erogenous zone that can be stimulated and can lead to additional orgasms.
-The anus can be stimulated alone or simultaneously with the vagina or penis.
-Many women have said they go absolutely crazy having both areas stimulated at the same time and have reported to have explosive orgasms.
+The anus can be stimulated alone or simultaneously with the clitoris, vagina, penis, or any other erogenous zone.
+Many people have said they go absolutely crazy having multiple areas stimulated at the same time and have reported to have explosive orgasms.

 Below are some tips to make anal sex an enjoyable part of your love life.